Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 mkfs.xfs /dev/vg_containerd/lv_containerd

-A fio benchmark confirmed our setup could handle the load, achieving 90.1k random write IOPS.
+We ran a fio benchmark to make sure the setup could handle the load, and it hit 90.1k random write IOPS.

 fio -direct=1 -iodepth=32 -rw=randwrite -ioengine=libaio \